Beuterei/create-helper/README.md

 Function to parse/modify argument from the command line.
 Good for mapping falsy value to JS false.

+### beforeCreationHook

+Hook run before all files are copied.
+Gets [BeforeCreationHookObject](#BeforeCreationHookObject) as parameter and returns new answerers to be used

 ```typescript
 void create({
     argumentAnswerParsing: toParseAnswerArguments => {